ironhack-labs/lab-javascript-functions-and-arrays/README.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise allows you to practice and apply the concepts and techniques taught in class.
+  This exercise allows you to practice and apply the concepts and techniques taug jht in class.

   Upon completion of this exercise, you will be able to: